 With the traditional approach to budgeting, delays often take place and opportunities are lost.
 A lean budgeting provides a better solution to this.

-Many experts such as Jack Welch, an American retired business executive and author, believe that budgeting doesn’t always provide something meaningful or useful to an organisation.
-In one of his articles, Welch reiterated that budgeting hides opportunities for growth and at the same time, promotes bad behaviour especially when market demands change and the company still tries to reach its target.
-More importantly, it saps the energy and fun out of an organisation.
+Many experts such as Jack Welch, an American retired business executive, and author, believe that traditional budgeting doesn’t always provide something meaningful or useful to an organization.
+In one of his articles, Welch reiterated that budgeting hides opportunities for growth and at the same time, promotes bad behavior especially when the market demands change and the company still tries to reach its target.
+More importantly, it saps the energy and fun out of an organization.

 Budgeting as it Used to Be

 To understand fully how budgeting disrupts an organization, let’s talk about the traditional approach used by businesses worldwide.
 If your company is like most others, you create a budget for the coming year based on the total spending over the last year.